 (noun) the coloring of a person’s face and skin

+(noun) one of the major groups into which human beings can be divided.
+As a social construction, it relates to the grouping of people based on physical characteristics, such as skin color, often for the purpose of creating the perception of a superior race.
 (Note: There are many ways to define the term “race.”
 We provide a working definition, but one of the goals for this series is for students to come to individual and collective understandings of the term that make sense to them and their personal, developmental, and communal needs.)

 (noun) a picture a person makes of himself or herself

 (noun) the part of a person—or thing—that makes us like how he or she looks